majuss/ecoevolpara/latest/docs/source/Seafile.rst

 ^^^^^^^^^^^^^^

 1. Download the installer from :download:`here <appendix/scripts/install_seafile_client.sh>`
 2. Run it with :code:`sudo bash install_seafile_client.sh`.
-You need sudo-privileges for this.
+You need `sudo-privileges<http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_ for this.
 3. Choose cli client.
 4. Enter your local short Debian username.
-5. Enter your seafile login email.
+5. Enter your Seafile login email.
-6. Enter your seafile login password.
+6. Enter your Seafile login password.
 7. Enter the local directory you want to sync (/home/marius for example).
-8. Enter the seafile library ID.
-You get this ID if you log into seafile via a browser, click onto the library and copy the ID out of the URL.
+8. Enter the Seafile library ID.
+You get this ID if you log into Seafile via a browser, click onto the library and copy the ID out of the URL.
 9. Add a cronjob to :code:`crontab -e` to run the client after a reboot: :code:`@reboot bash /usr/local/bin/seafile_startup/start_$USER.sh`

 Without installer
 ^^^^^^^^^^^^^^^^^

 You need the Library IDs of every Library you want to sync.
-You get it by opening seafile in a browser, open the library and copy it from the URL-bar.
+You get it by opening Seafile in a browser, open the library and copy it from the URL-bar.

-To install the Seafile-cli-client you need sudo-privileges.
+To install the Seafile-cli-client you need `sudo-privileges<http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_.

 First you need to update your operating system:
 ::
 	sudo aptitude update
 	sudo aptitude upgrade

-Install :code:`dirmngr which enables you to add the Seafile rep.
+Install :code:`dirmngr` which enables you to add the Seafile rep.
 ::
 	sudo aptitude install dirmngr